 Image Optimization for Mobile-First Websites

-Why Mobile Image Optimization Is Critical Today
+Why Mobile Image Optimisation Is Critical Today

-Mobile image optimization is no longer optional.
+Mobile image optimisation is no longer optional.
 With mobile-first indexing as the default standard, search engines primarily evaluate the mobile version of a website when determining rankings.
-If images slow down rendering, cause layout shifts, or consume unnecessary bandwidth, the entire page experience suffers.
-On mobile devices, performance constraints are stricter: smaller screens, variable network speeds, and limited processing power demand precision.
-Mobile image optimization ensures images load quickly, render correctly, and enhance user experience without compromising quality.
+If images slow down rendering, cause layout shifts, or consume unnecessary bandwidth, the entire page experience suffers — and Google registers that as a negative quality signal regardless of how well the desktop version performs.

 Understanding Mobile-First Indexing and Image Impact

-What Is Mobile Image Optimization?
+What Is Mobile Image Optimisation?

 How Images Affect Mobile Speed